-Let's suppose you have a huge fan following on Instagram but how many of those followers are interested in taking a step forward and invest in your products and services?
+Let's suppose you have a huge fan following on Instagram.
+But how many of those followers are interested in taking a step forward and investing in your products and services?

 Luckily, there are several social media KPIs for leads you can use to track your progress.

 Social shopping is a popular e-commerce tactic.
 It allows individuals to share shopping experiences with the buyer contacts... like family and friends.

 This method significantly impacts the customer's buying decision.

 Millions of customers share their buying experiences on social media platforms.
 It can be in the form of comments, reviews, and mentions.